Boater Education

 What course is right for you?

-Internet Course: Anyone with access to the Internet can take an approved online course.
-These courses generally require a username and password.
-Internet courses include chapter quizzes and other learning tools to help students absorb the content.
+Online Course: Anyone with internet access can take an approved online course.
+These courses include chapter quizzes, interactive tools, and other learning aids to help you master the material.

 Boater Education Courses